Novak Djokovic: 2012: Australian Open and year-end titles

-Djokovic began the season by winning the Australian Open, defeating David Ferrer in the quarterfinals, and Andy Murray in a five-set semifinal lasting 4 hours and 50 minutes.
-He faced off against Rafael Nadal, in their third consecutive major final meeting after last year's Wimbledon and US Open.
+Djokovic began the season by winning the Australian Open, defeating David Ferrer in the quarterfinals and Andy Murray in a five-set semifinal lasting 4 hours and 50 minutes.
+He faced off against Rafael Nadal in their third consecutive major final meeting after last year's Wimbledon and US Open.
 Djokovic won in 5 hours and 53 minutes, which was the longest major final and longest match in Australian Open history.
 Djokovic then lost to John Isner in the semifinals of Indian Wells but retained his Miami title by defeating Murray.
 Djokovic fell to Nadal in the finals of both Monte Carlo and the Italian Open.
 At the French Open, he reached his first final at the tournament, defeating Roger Federer in the semis.
 Attempting to hold all four majors at once, he lost to Nadal in four sets.
-At Wimbledon, he was again beaten by Federer in the semifinals.
+At Wimbledon, he was again beaten by eventual champion Federer in the semifinals, ceding his no. 1 ranking to Federer.

 Djokovic was Serbia's flag bearer at the 2012 Summer Olympics in London.
 He beat Jo-Wilfried Tsonga to reach the semifinals but lost to Murray and then to Juan Martín del Potro in the bronze medal match, finishing fourth.
 He defended his Rogers Cup title, dropping just one set, but lost the Cincinnati Open final to Federer.
 At the US Open, Djokovic lost in the final in five sets to Murray.

+Djokovic then won titles at the China Open and Shanghai Rolex Masters, notably saving five championship points against Murray in the latter.
+Despite losing his opening round at the Paris Masters, he reclaimed the No. 1 spot after Federer withdrew from the tournament.
+He capped off the season by winning his 2nd ATP Finals title, beating Federer in the final.